omeka/omeka-s-enduser/docs/content/media.md

 - Certainty: What is the confidence of this fact?
 - Type: What type of concept/thing is this fact?

-In the world of linked data, this process is know as [reification](https://www.w3.org/wiki/RdfReification).
+In the world of linked data, this process is know as [reification](https://www.w3.org/wiki/RdfReification){target=_blank}.
 Each value can have any number of annotations.

-To create an annotation, click on the ellipses on the right side of the value input interface, and then click on the annotation icon (a dialogue bubble).
+To create an annotation, click on the ellipsis on the right side of the value input interface, and then click on the annotation icon (a dialogue bubble).

 ![a detail of the property with the annotation bubble highlighted](contentfiles/annotation_add.png)